TanglePay/GroupFi-Chatbox/packages/sdk/README.md

   * Switch to a different wallet (e.g. from `MetaMask` to `OKX Wallet`): call `processWallet` with a new `provider`, followed by `processAccount` with a new account address.
   * Switch accounts within the wallet: simply call `processAccount` with a new account address.

-  Request Chatbox to perform certain operations
+  Request Chatbox to perform certain operations:
   *  `request`:

       ```typescript